Multilingual Event Linking to Wikidata: Evaluation

-\textbf{Results:} In \autoref{fig:recall_k_results}, we present the retrieval results for both multilingual and crosslingual tasks.
-As expected, the Recall@$k$ scores increase with $k$ (1,4,8,16), but the performance is mostly similar for $k$=8 and $k$=16 for both biencoder models.
-The biencoder models significantly outperform the best BM25 configuration, BM25+ (with a context window of 16).
-For a detailed comparison of various configurations of BM25 baseline, refer to \autoref{fig:bm25_context_length} in Appendix.
-Based on the above results on the development set, we select $k$=8 for our crossencoder experiments.\footnote{see \autoref{tab:retrieval_results} in Appendix for Recall@8 scores for all the configurations.} As we notice, biencoders perform very well on the development set for both multilingual and crosslingual tasks.\footnote{We also report the results on test set for completeness.} \autoref{tab:ranking_results} presents the accuracy scores for all of our experiment configurations.
-In addition to the crossencoder results, we report the Recall@1 scores from the retrieval methods for comparison.
-In the multilingual task, we find the mBERT crossencoder model to perform the best and significantly better than the corresponding biencoder model.
-However, in the crosslingual task, mBERT biencoder performs the best.
-Additionally, as expected, the crosslingual task is more challenging than the multilingual task.
+\autoref{fig:recall_k_results} presents the retrieval results on dev split for both multilingual and crosslingual tasks.
+The biencoder models significantly outperform the best BM25 configuration, BM25+ (with a context window of 16).\footnote{For a detailed comparison of various configurations of BM25 baseline, refer to \autoref{fig:bm25_context_length} in Appendix.} The performance is mostly similar for $k$=8 and $k$=16 for both biencoder models, therefore, we select $k$=8 for our crossencoder experiments.\footnote{see \autoref{tab:retrieval_results} in Appendix for Recall@8 scores for all the configurations.} \autoref{tab:ranking_results} presents the accuracy scores for the crossencoder models and R@1 scores for retrieval methods.
+On the multilingual task, mBERT crossencoder model performs the best and significantly better than the corresponding biencoder model.
+However, on the crosslingual task, mBERT biencoder performs the best.
+As expected, the crosslingual task is more challenging than the multilingual task.
 Due to the large number of model parameters, all of our reported results were based on a single training run.

+We also measure the cross-domain and zero-shot performance of these systems on the proposed Wikinews evaluation set (\autoref{ssec:wikinews_eval_set}).
+As seen in \autoref{tab:wn_ranking_short}, we notice good cross-domain but moderate zero-shot transfer.
+This highlights that unseen events from unseen domains present a considerable challenge.
+We noticed further gains (4-12\%) when the meta information (date and title) is included with the context.
+Our ablation studies showed that this gain is primarily due to article date.\footnote{see \autoref{para:appendix_wikinews_results} in Appendix for full results.}